Jennifer Aniston Says A ‘Friends’ Reunion Won’t Happen, But She Might Star In A Different Show’s Reboot

 “To see what those characters are doing now, I think it’s almost a case of that the book is better than the movie.
 Everyone’s imagination of what they’re doing now is better.
 I don’t think anyone wants to see Joey at his colonoscopy.
 I think it’s better for people to just leave it.”

-With Friends off the table, Jen says that she and her co-stars Courtney Cox and Lisa Kudrow are all open to rebooting another classic NBC franchise.
+With Friends off the table, Jen says that she and her co-stars Courteney Cox and Lisa Kudrow are all open to rebooting another classic NBC franchise.

 “Lisa, Courteney, and I could reboot The Golden Girls and spend our last years together on wicker furniture.”